ariga/atlas/doc/md/guides/postgres/included-columns.md

  Execution Time: 0.283 ms
 (5 rows)
 ```
-Notice that the total cost is now 4.29, which is significantly lower compared to 8.29 while using a unique index without the INCLUDE clause.
-Because, the query only scanned the index in order to get the data.
-As a result, “Heap fetches” is also zero, which means the query does not access any tables to retrieve the records.
+Notice that the total cost is now 4.29, which is significantly lower, compared to 8.29 which we got while using a unique index without the `INCLUDE` clause.
+We were able to reduce the total cost because the query only scanned the index in order to get the data.
+As a result, `heap fetches` is also zero, which means the query does not access any tables to retrieve the records.

 :::info
-You might be wondering why we didn’t just use `CREATE INDEX ON bankdb(email,first_name,last_name)` instead of using the `INCLUDE` clause?
-One of the advantages by using the `INCLUDE` clause is having fewer levels of B-tree.
-All the `INCLUDE` columns are stored in the doubly linked list of the B-tree index.
+You might be wondering why we didn’t just use `CREATE INDEX ON bankdb(email,first_name,last_name)` instead of using the `INCLUDE` clause.
+One of the advantages of using the `INCLUDE` clause is having fewer levels in a  B-tree.
+All `INCLUDE` columns are stored in the doubly linked list of the B-tree index.
 :::

 ### Advantages of using Indexes with an INCLUDE clause:
 1. B-tree part of the B-tree index has fewer levels as they do not contain include columns
-2. Greatly improved performance
+2. Greatly improves performance
 3. Has the ability to return the contents of non-key columns without having to visit the index's table

 ### Limitation of using Indexes with included columns